TingPing/tingping.github.io/_posts/2018-03-18-flatpaking-plugins.md

 but I'll go over the ones used here:

 - `io.github.Hexchat.Plugin` is the name of the extension point and all extensions will have the same prefix.
-- `version` allows you to have parallel installations of extensions if you break ABI or API for example, `2` refers to HexChat 2.x incase it makes a `3.0` with an API break (It is probably smart in the future to add the runtime version here also since it will break ABI also).
+- `version` allows you to have parallel installations of extensions if you break ABI or API for example, `20.08` refers to the runtime used as each runtime is a major ABI break.
 - `directory` sets a subdirectory where everything is mounted relative to your prefix so `/app/extensions` is where they will go.
 - `subdirectories` allows you to have multiple extensions and each one will get their own subdirectory.
 So `io.github.Hexchat.Plugin.Perl` is mounted at `/app/extensions/Perl`.